-Tangerines are related varieties of oranges.
-They generally distinguished from oranges by their smaller size, loose, easily peelable skin (pericarp) and more sweeter juicy flesh (arils).
+Tangerines are a variety of citrus fruits and closely related to oranges.
+They distinguished from oranges by their smaller size, loose, easily peelable skin (pericarp) and more sweeter juicy flesh (arils).
 They are also known as mandarin oranges in Europe.
 In Japan, a closely related seedless variety of mandarins known as Unshu mikan or satsuma mandarin grown in abundance in Kagoshima prefecture.
-Just as in oranges, mandarins too belong within the Rutaceae (citrus Family) and known scientifically as Citrus reticulata.
+Just as in oranges, mandarins also belong to the Rutaceae (Citrus Family) and known scientifically as Citrus reticulata.

 Mandarin orange thought to have originated in South-Eastern tropical forests of China.
 Today, it is widely grown in many parts of the world, as far as California, and South Africa (naartjie in Afrikaans) as an important commercial crop.

 orange color well-ripe fruit.
 Its deciduous leaves feature pointed

 The tangerine tree is smaller than oranges with slender branches, and deep-green leaves with pointed ends.
 The fruit is flat, small compared to "Navel" or "Valencia" oranges.
 Its loose, deep-orange color skin (pericarp) can be peeled rather easily.
 Inside, it features extensive fibrous pith, which is loosely attached to the inner skin and edible arils.
 An average-sized fruit has 8-10 juicy segments (arils).